Thinairarts icon (fan-shaped) Go to Main Page

 Finding ingredients

 Guar gum.
-Another not so exotic item.
+A not so exotic item.
 It's sold in many large grocery stores.
 Guar is used in gluten-free cooking and remains in demand.
 Bob's Red Mill is a popular brand available online if not locally.
 Guar helps emulsification and promotes foam formation and stability.

 Categories: chickpea dessert sweets